ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 inspection to implement perimeter-based security policies and operate by filtering DNS responses.
 In a home network, DNS filtering is used for the same reasons as above and additionally for parental control.
-Internet Service Providers (ISPs) typically block access to some DNS domains to a requirement imposed by an external entity (e.g., law enforcement agency) also performed using DNS-based content filtering.
+Internet Service Providers (ISPs) typically block access to some DNS domains due to a requirement imposed by an external entity (e.g., law enforcement agency) also performed using DNS-based content filtering.